On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Tree-structured MRFs with Poisson marginal distributions

 where $ \perp\!\!\!\perp $ denotes conditional independence.
 A MRF is tree-structured if its underlying graph is a tree. \end{definition}

-A {tree}, denoted by $\mathcal{T}$, is a simple and connected undirected graph such that no path from a vertex to itself exists.
+A tree, denoted by $\mathcal{T}$, is a simple and connected undirected graph such that no path from a vertex to itself exists.
 A path from vertex $u$ to vertex $v$, written $\mathrm{path}(u,v)$, is the set of edges $e \in \mathcal{E}$ such that $u$ and $v$ participate in an edge once and any other involved vertices twice.
 All graphs considered in this paper are trees.
-Labeling a specific vertex $r \in \mathcal{V}$ as the {root} of a tree, we define $\mathcal{T}_r$ as the $r$-rooted version of $\mathcal{T}$.
-A root for the tree, denoted as $r \in \mathcal{V}$, defines a unique parent $\mathrm{pa}(v)$ for each $v \in \mathcal{V} \backslash \{r\}$, children $\mathrm{ch}(v)$, descendants $\mathrm{dsc}(v)$.
-We provide an example of this notation in Figure \ref{fig:tree-notation}, where we select the tree's root as vertex 1.
-We refer to Section 3.3 of \cite{saoub2021graph} for further insight on the terminology surrounding rooted trees.
+Labeling a specific vertex $r \in \mathcal{V}$ as the root of a tree, we define $\mathcal{T}_{\!\!r}$ as the $r$-rooted version of $\mathcal{T}$.
+A root for the tree defines a parent $\mathrm{pa}(v)$ (except for the root), children $\mathrm{ch}(v)$ and descendants $\mathrm{dsc}(v)$ for each $v \in \mathcal{V}$.
+An example of this notation is provided in Figure~\ref{fig:tree-notation}, where vertex 1 acts as the tree's root.
+We refer to Section~3.3 of \cite{saoub2021graph} for further insight on the terminology surrounding rooted trees.

+To encrypt a MRF on a tree, the random vector's dependence scheme inherits the structural properties of the latter.
+For instance, the correlation between two of its components decays multiplicatively along the path between them.
+Although constraining feasible dependence schemes, this comes with the benefit of a greater interpretability: this is the idea underlying probabilistic graphical models.

-The construction of tree-structured MRFs with Poisson marginal distributions relies on the binomial thinning operator, denoted by $\circ$, which is defined in terms of a random variable $Y$ taking values in $\mathbb{N}$ as $\theta \circ Y := \sum_{j=1}^{Y} I_{j}^{(\theta)}, \; \theta \in [0, 1],$ where $ \{I_{j}^{(\theta)}, j \in \mathbb{N}_1 \} $ is a sequence of independent Bernoulli random variables with a probability of success $\theta$, see \cite{steutel1983integer}.
-This operation can be interpreted as randomly selecting among $Y$ elements, each with probability $\theta$ of being selected independently.
+The construction of tree-structured MRFs with Poisson marginal distributions relies on the binomial thinning operator, denoted by $\circ$, defined in terms of a random variable $Y$ taking values in $\mathbb{N}$ as $\theta \circ Y := \sum_{j=1}^{Y} I_{j}^{(\theta)}, \; \theta \in [0, 1],$ where $ \{I_{j}^{(\theta)}, j \in \mathbb{N}_1 \} $ is a sequence of independent Bernoulli random variables with a probability of success $\theta$; see \cite{steutel1983integer}.
+This operation can be interpreted as sampling among $Y$ elements, each with probability $\theta$ of being selected independently.
 We refer the interested reader to \cite{weiss2008thinning} for further insight on the binomial thinning operator.